 IRIA began to operate formally in 1999, based on the work started in 1995 by Canadian and American rescue and safety instructors, including Jim Segerstrom, who passed away in 2007, (USA), and Jim Lavalley, (Canada), who is recognized as an international court subject-matter expert in Swiftwater.

 The acronym “IRIA” was created by the founding members of the International Rescue Instructors Association, and one can trace the acronym creation and use back to 1984 when Rescue Instructors Association (RIA) was created.

 It has come to IRIA’s attention that organizations and websites have and are using a domain name similar to the IRIA.org brand name but have a slight difference.
-Particularly of concern are organizations and websites based in Asia and Taiwan, where the acronym “IRIA” is being used with a slight change in one character thus looks striking similar to the original IRIA.org.
+Particularly of concern are organizations and websites based the region of Asia, specifically China and the United States of America, where the acronym “IRIA” is being used with a slight change in one character thus looks striking similar to the original IRIA.org.

-The organization(s) called “IRIA-ASIA.ORG” and “IRIA-ADVISER.ORG”, “IRIA-US.COM”, are using the acronym “IRIA” in their name, logos or merchandise which implies it has, or had a connection with the International Rescue Instructors Association.
+The organization(s) called “IRIA-US.COM”, are using the acronym “IRIA” in their name, logos or merchandise which implies it has, or had a connection with the International Rescue Instructors Association.
 The description of these organization(s) is a direct copy of IRIA’s history, its founder’s story and materials verbatim.

 Including any future use of this name IRIA International Rescue Advisor – or reference to IRIA Instructors-Alliance-Advisor.

-For the record, the organizations calling themselves, IRIA-ASIA.ORG, IRIA-ADVISER.ORG and IRIA-US.COM are not members nor have an affiliation and relationship with the International Rescue Instructors Association (IRIA).
+For the record, the organizations calling themselves, IRIA-US.COM are not members nor have an affiliation and relationship with the International Rescue Instructors Association (IRIA).